Notes on the Quadratic Integers and Real Quadratic Number Fields: Preliminaries

 \section{Preliminaries}

-In this article $\mu$ represents a square-free integer that is comparatively small, and $d$ a square-free positive integer which is usually considered to be large.
+In this article $\mu$ represents a square-free integer whose absolute value is comparatively small, and $d$ a square-free positive integer which is usually considered to be large.
 Let $K_d = \mathbb{Q}(\sqrt{d})$ and $O_d$ the ring of integers of $K_d$, $D$ the discriminant of $K_d$.
 Put